17 Best Things to Do in Nazaré, Portugal (Beyond the Giant Waves!)

 If you are planning to visit Nazare, this guide is for you.
-It includes all the amazing things to do in Nazare and its surroundings all year round, my favorite restaurants, and where to stay.
+It includes all the amazing things to do in Nazaré and its surroundings year-round, my favorite restaurants, and where to stay.
 Additionally, since the primary reason I visited Nazare is to watch the waves, I will include information on how, when, and where to observe the Giant Waves.

-I stayed in Nazare for fifteen days, and I extended my stay while I was there to increase my chances of seeing the spectacular giant waves.
+I stayed in Nazare for 15 days and extended my stay to increase my chances of seeing the spectacular giant waves.
 On quiet days, I would explore the spectacular Portuguese landmarks scattered around the surrounding hills and along the coast.

 Trust me, the area is a treasure trove of charming medieval towns, old majestic cathedrals, a dramatic coastline, and delicious food.
 I fell in love with this region of Portugal, and I hope this post shows it.